 For the shuttler, in theory, any attacking role will do.
-Could be a mezzala, CM, or advanced playmaker.
-However, it goes without saying that any of these combinations must be adapted to the system at hand.
-If you’re stuck, first try to think of your formation, your routes to scoring and you’re routes to keeping goals out.
+This could be a mezzala, CM, or advanced playmaker.
+However, you must adapt these combinations to the system at hand.
+If you’re stuck, ask yourself: what’s our formation?
+Once that’s done, picture your routes to scoring and keeping goals out.
 If you’re still stuck, try some of these combinations out to see what works and what doesn’t!

 Further forward, I’ve previously made the mistake of picking a false nine while setting my side up to play a vertical attacking game.
-For example, if have ‘play through the middle’ as a team instruction and all your wide players are stuck behind the false nine, your team will end up hitting hopeful balls in front of him.
+For example, imagine you have ‘play through the middle’ as a team instruction.
+Your wide attackers will be behind the false nine.
+Surely your team will just end up hitting hopeful balls ahead of him?
 Naturally, they’ll bounce straight into the path of the opposition backs, for them to gobble up.

 False nines behave like the playmakers you expect them to be when they have runners ahead of them.
 The easiest way to accommodate that is using the full width of the pitch and encouraging the wide players to bomb forward!